yehezkielgunawan/yehez-phi-frontend-test/README.md

 The deployed version can be seen at this [link](https://yehez-simple-crud-react.vercel.app/).

 ## Available Scripts
+If you want to run locally, after clone this repository, don't forget to run `npm install`. <br/>
 In the project directory, you can run:

 ### `npm start`